saviogl/saviogl.github.io/_posts/2016-01-20-unix-overview-for-macosx-users-part-II.markdown

 $
 {% endhighlight %}

-> ***cp*** is set by default to overwrite (***-f***) files/folders, to prevent overwriting use the (***-n***) option, or for interactive overwriting (ask permission) use the (***-i***) option.
+> ***cp*** is set by default to overwrite (***-f***) files/folders, to prevent overwriting use the (***-n***) option, or for interactive overwriting (asks for permission) use the (***-i***) option.

 #Removing Files and Directories
-To remove unwanted files on Unix system use ***rm/unlink*** command.
-Let's say that we don't want that **new_file** copy created on the previous topic, we can remove the file runnnig the following command:
+To remove unwanted files on a Unix system use the ***rm/unlink*** command.
+Let's say that we don't want that **new_file** copy created in the previous topic, we can remove the file by runnnig the following command:

 {% highlight bash %}
 #Removing file
 $ rm cp_new_file
 {% endhighlight %}

-To remove directory and all its files run the same command using the ***-R(-r)*** option which indicates recursive operation.
+To remove a directory and all its files, run the same command using the ***-R(-r)*** option which indicates recursive operation.

 {% highlight bash %}
 #Removing non empty directory
 $ rm -R cp_new_folder
 {% endhighlight %}

-There is another command that you could use to remove directories ***rmdir***, but it will only go through with the operation if the target directory is empty.
+There is another command that you could use to remove directories, ***rmdir***, but it will only go through with the operation if the target directory is empty.

 #Hard Links
-When performing a listing in a directory on Unix systems the listing is actually a list of references that map to an [inode](https://en.wikipedia.org/wiki/Inode) (i.e., a data structure that represents a filesystem object which contains attributes and disk block location(s) of the object's data).
+When performing a listing in a directory on Unix the listing is actually a list of references that map to an [inode](https://en.wikipedia.org/wiki/Inode) (i.e., a data structure that represents a filesystem object which contains attributes and disk block location(s) of the object's data).
 When a hard link is created it becomes yet another reference to that same inode as the original file, and you end up with two exact files without having to duplicate the data on disk.

 Taking that into account a hard link does not break if the original file is moved nor even if it's deleted since it references the file in the actual hard drive.
-However, take note that if you are modifying the hard link you are in turn modifying the original file as well (vice-versa) since both reference the same inode.
+However, take note that if you are modifying the hard link you are in turn modifying the original file as well (and vice-versa) since both reference the same inode.

 {% highlight bash %}
 #Creating a hard link